kentico-ericd/kontent-google-sheets-add-on/README.md

   | link-asset | Inserts a link to an asset | `macro:identifier_type:identifier:text` | `##link-asset:id:0013263e-f2a9-40b1-9a3e-7ab6510bafe5:asset##` |
   | item | Inserts an inline content item | `macro:identifier_type:identifier` | `##item:external-id:article6##` |

 You can insert content item links, asset links, and inline content items by entering the HTML or macro manually.
-Or, you can use the **Rich text macros** menu found in the add-on to insert macros:
+Or, you can use the **Rich text macros** menu found in the add-on to generate macros:

 ![Macro menu](/img/macromenu.png)